Cephalogram Synthesis and Landmark Detection in Dental Cone-Beam CT Systems: Results

 The SR techniques are also applied to synthetic cephalograms.
 The results of one Type I synthetic cephalogram example are displayed in Fig.\,\ref{Fig:SRSyhthesis}.
 To visualize details better, an ROI patch is chosen for each method, whose position is marked in Fig.\,\ref{Fig:SRSyhthesis}(a).
 Consistent with the results on the ISBI test patches, the patches of ESRGAN\textsubscript{RDB} and ESRGAN\textsubscript{RRDB} using LR patches as the input also suffer from checkerboard artifacts in Figs.~\ref{Fig:SRSyhthesis}(h) and (j).
-In addition, some undesired bright/dark artifacts occurs in Fig.\,\ref{Fig:SRSyhthesis}(j).
+In addition, some undesired bright/dark artifacts occur in Fig.\,\ref{Fig:SRSyhthesis}(j).
 In Figs.~\ref{Fig:SRSyhthesis}(i) and (k), apparent jagging artifacts are no longer observed for ESRGAN\textsubscript{RDB} and ESRGAN\textsubscript{RRDB} using ILR patches as the input, since the edges in the bicubic interpolation patches are smooth without jaggies.
-Nevertheless, the soft tissues like the nose have lower intensity in Fig.\,\ref{Fig:SRSyhthesis}(c) than those in Fig.\,\ref{Fig:SRSyhthesis}(a).
 As expected, the patch predicted by pix2pixGAN has realistic appearance without the introduction of jagging nor checkerboard artifacts.
-Due to its superior performance to ESRGAN\textsubscript{RRDB} using ILR on the ISBI test patches, in this work we choose pix2pixGAN as the SR method.
+Due to its superior performance to ESRGAN\textsubscript{RDB} and ESRGAN\textsubscript{RRDB} using ILR on the ISBI test patches, in this work we choose pix2pixGAN as the SR method.